hil-se/CodeSearch/README.md

 ```

 ## Data
-Trained FastText word embeddings for the CodeSearchNet dataset's six divisions can be found [here](https://drive.google.com/file/d/1z--18A12T6JEBO5q8-q_MwB0lCGN-gaN/view?usp=sharing).
+Trained FastText word embeddings for the datasets' can be found [here](https://drive.google.com/drive/folders/19IjAwyswD8PRmwZTuyU0yVe28zbWTKYg?usp=drive_link).
 Download the files and place them inside the Data/cbow/CodeSearch300 directory.
 These embeddings have a dimension size of 300, trained on a FastText CBOW model.

 It is possible to train a different FastText model or with a different dimension size.
-The raw text data for that purpose can be found [here](https://drive.google.com/file/d/11HBX-D7Y7E8Hjhx6OZoZ8v4LuokLJDYV/view?usp=sharing).
+The raw text data for that purpose can be found [here](https://drive.google.com/drive/folders/1ymBCRS25LSku5QqfUtmQXlZZC7YdmCXa?usp=sharing).
 The steps for training a FastText model in this data are as follows:-

 1. Download the raw text data and place the files in the Data/Texts directory.
 2. If none of the dependencies are installed, install the FastText and Pandas packages.